Stop Yourself from Doing Something You’ll Later Regret

 Before you make a decision that you’ll later regret, why don’t you engage the services of a vocational counselor first?

 When your emotions are at a high, it’s easy to make snap career decisions that you’ll later regret.
-Remember, the economy is bad and jobs are scarce.
-Pay chequs are getting smaller and smaller over the years.
-You’re already settled in, you have work, there’s food on the table --- there’s no need to rock the boat.
+Remember, the economy is terrible, and jobs are scarce.
+Pay cheques are getting smaller and smaller over the years.
+You’re already settled in; you have work, there’s food on the table --- there’s no need to rock the boat.
 The grass may not be greener on the other side of the fence.

 Ask your counselor to give you a couple of job aptitude tests.
 These are psychological exams that measure your inclinations and competencies for different kinds of jobs.
 The word aptitude comes from the Spanish word “aptitudo” which means “fit.”
 A vocational aptitude test can help you find out whether you are in the right line of work or whether a career re-think should be in the cards.
-Test results, plus the experience of a good vocational counseling professional, is better decision-making that simply reacting from your gut.
+Test results, plus the experience of an excellent vocational counseling professional, is better decision-making that merely is reacting from your gut.

-There’s no one specific answer to this as there are many kinds of career aptitude tests, and each kind approaches the dilemma from a different perspective.
+There’s no one specific answer to this as there are many kinds of career aptitude tests, and each type approaches the dilemma from a different perspective.

-Personality traits: Some tests act like your regular personality inventory; it asks you were you fall in the spectrum between two opposing personality traits.
+Personality traits: Some tests act like your regular personality inventory; it asks you where you fall on the spectrum of two opposing personality traits.
 Afterwards, based on your profile, the test would assign you to which job or profession you fit in best.
 If you tend towards quiet and reserved, for example, and are far from being a people person, then perhaps being a writer or a store inventory clerk is more your line of work.
 If you’re gregarious and eager to be where the crowd is, then you can be an event planner, maybe even a campaign manager for a famous politician.
-The rationale is: different jobs require different dispositions, and you need to find out which job fits yours.
+The rationale is: different jobs require different dispositions, and you need to find out which role fits yours.